Adaptive Mix for Semi-Supervised Medical Image Segmentation: Experiments and Results

 \subsection{Ablation Study}

-In the following, we conducted extensive ablation experiments to investigate the contribution of each component of the proposed method in detail [Table \ref{Tab:ablation}].
+In the following, we conducted extensive ablation experiments to investigate the contribution of each component of the proposed method in detail [Table~\ref{Tab:ablation}].
 Specifically, we took our AdaMix-ST as an example and examined the effects of AdaMix by considering three versions: 1) AdaMix-ST (V1): AdaMix-ST without the self-paced weight, 2) AdaMix-ST (V2): AdaMix-ST without the self-paced mask, and 3) AdaMix-ST (V3): the final method.
-Furthermore, we explored in-depth the influence of hyperparameters, i.e., the maximum number of mix-up patches $K$ and the patch size $S$ [Fig. \ref{fig:ab_patchsize_nopatch_acdc}].
+Meanwhile, we explored in-depth the influence of hyperparameters, \emph{i.e.}, the maximum number of mix-up patches $K$ and the patch size $S$ [Fig.~\ref{fig:ab_patchsize_nopatch_acdc}], as well as the age parameter $\lambda$ [Fig.~\ref{fig:ab_aga_para_func_acdc}].
+Moreover, we also provide a theoretical and experimental analysis of the effect of AdaMix on training convergence [Fig.~\ref{fig:convergence_analysis}], and visualize several AdaMix examples during training [Fig.~\ref{fig:adamix_procedure_vis}].